 Span of control varies for different types of schools.
 Some supervisors questioned the focus on an average span, indicating that the optimal span might depend on the specific types of schools supervised.
-Some suggested that optimal spans should reflect the specific needs and types of principals and schools assigned to Average span of control can vary for different types of schools.
-Districts considered individual principal and school needs when determining the span of control. each supervisor, taking into account school size, student performance, and individual principal capacity.
+Some suggested that optimal spans should reflect the specific needs and types of principals and schools assigned to each supervisor, taking into account school size, student performance, and individual principal capacity.
 A principal supervisor described this dilemma: